ro-berto/build/scripts/slave/README.recipes.md

 Sets up the configurations and gclient to be ready for bot update.

-builders_dict is a dict of mastername -> 'builders' -> buildername ->
+builders_dict is a dict of builder_group -> buildername -> bot_config.
-    bot_config.

-The current mastername and buildername are looked up from the build properties; we then apply the configs specified in bot_config as appropriate.
+The current builder_group and buildername are looked up from the build properties; we then apply the configs specified in bot_config as appropriate.